amanzom/Re-redis/playground/README.md

 Re-redis Playground
 ===

-This contains the code for playground site of Re-redis.
+Contains the code for playground site of Re-redis.
 TODO: add hosted website link